rupink/rupink.github.io/index.md

     </div>
     <div class="text">
       <ul>
-        <li>Collaborating with various teams such as Marketing, Finance, Replenishment, etc. to create an efficient promotions process via an <b>AI-based</b> approach using AWS, React, Typescript, and Python</li>
+        <li>Collaborating with various teams such as Marketing, Finance, Replenishment, etc. to create an efficient promotions process via an <b>AI-based</b> approach using <b>AWS, React, Typescript, and Python</b></li>
         <li>Mobilizing the use of AI-reliant tools in the workplace by creating a <b>Neural Network</b> to complete price entries on flyers</li>
       </ul>
     </div>